Salvador Durán

-Salvador Durán Sánchez (born 6 May 1985) is a Mexican race car driver who raced in the FIA Formula E Championship for the Amlin Aguri team.
+Salvador Durán Sánchez (born 6 May 1985) is a Mexican auto racing driver who raced in the FIA Formula E Championship for the Amlin Aguri team.
 Durán has also previously competed in A1 Grand Prix, Formula Renault 3.5, and the NASCAR Toyota Series.

 Career

 Durán driving for Interwetten.com at the Donington Park round of the 2007 Formula Renault 3.5 Series season.

 Durán driving for Interwetten.com at the Silverstone round of the 2008 Formula Renault 3.5 Series season.

-Born in Mexico City, Durán started his career in 2002 with a 2nd place in the Skip Barber National and winning the Midwestern Champion trophy.
-In 2003 he finished 8th in Italian Formula Renault and 15th in the Formula Renault Eurocup.
+Born in Mexico City, Durán started his career in 2002 with a second place in the Skip Barber National and winning the Midwestern Champion trophy.
+In 2003, he finished eighth in Italian Formula Renault and 15th in the Formula Renault Eurocup.
 In 2004 and 2005, he drove in the British F3 International Series National Class with P1 Motorsport, becoming class winner in 2005.

-On the back of this success, he signed up for the 2005-06 A1 Grand Prix season, contesting some of the race weekends for Team Mexico, winning both races of the USA round at Laguna Seca.
+On the back of this success, Durán signed up for the 2005-06 A1 Grand Prix season, contesting some of the race weekends for Team Mexico, winning both races of the USA round at Laguna Seca.

-For the 2006 British F3 International Series, Salvador moved up to the Championship Class, with Hitech Racing, finishing tenth in the championship, scoring 54 points, with his best result a fourth place at Silverstone.
+For the 2006 British F3 International Series, Durán moved up to the Championship Class, with Hitech Racing, finishing tenth in the championship, scoring 54 points, with his best result a fourth place at Silverstone.

-He then went on to commit to the second season of A1 Grand Prix.
+Durán then went on to commit to the second season of A1 Grand Prix.
 He also was a member of the winning team for Chip Ganassi Racing in the 2007 24 Hours of Daytona, along with teammates Juan Pablo Montoya and Scott Pruett.

-He raced 2009 for the Mexican A1GP team the last 4 races having in the last race a top 3 as best result and making Mexico enter the top 10 in the championship, he raced in the 2010 NASCAR Mexico Series for Citizen-DHL team having a pole position and two top 3 finishes he ended up out of the top 20 and was excluded in 3 races.
+Durán raced 2009 for the Mexican A1GP team the last four races having in the last race a top-three as best result and making Mexico enter the top-ten in the championship, he raced in the 2010 NASCAR Mexico Series for Citizen-DHL team having a pole position and two top-three finishes he ended up out of the top-20 and was excluded in three races.

-In December 2014 Amlin Aguri announced that Durán would drive for them in the 2014 Punta del Este ePrix in Uruguay, the third round of the 2014 Formula E season.
+In December 2014, Amlin Aguri announced that Durán would drive for them in the 2014 Punta del Este ePrix in Uruguay, the third round of the 2014 Formula E season.
 He replaced Katherine Legge, who was testing at Daytona.